Jun2786184671/JUNFlex/README.md

 		```

 	+ ```$Vstack```
-		* Vstack is a vertical layout, similar to Hstack, all of its components wrapped by it are laid out in y-axis direction.
+		* Vstack is a vertical layout, similar to Hstack, all of its components are laid out in y-axis direction.
 		```objc
 		$Vstack
 		.width(100) // Yes, you can set some properties here.